Last updated on October 14th, 2022 at 01:28 pm

 Generously stuff the peppers, and bake according to the recipe below.

 Serve these Mexican stuffed peppers with your choice of toppings — fresh tomatoes, diced avocado, and fresh cilantro are delicious.
-Or, if you aren’t vegan, add a little cheese and sour cream.
-Enjoy!
+You might want to make this fresh salsa.

 Mexican Stuffed Peppers with Quinoa & Black Beans (vegan and gluten-free)